kyphan38/web/assets/docs/study/soft skills/02-ipl.md

 ## Story - the loudest promise

 Context: The speaker was a systems administrator at a small startup.
-The company was growing, and the speaker had to implement a change to adhere to a new company standard for login names, transitioning from informal usernames (like “Michael”) to a formal standard (like “M.F.
-Forrester”).
+The company was growing, and the speaker had to implement a change to adhere to a new company standard for login names, transitioning from informal usernames (like "Michael") to a formal standard (like "M.F.
+Forrester").
 After making this change, the CEO stormed into the speaker's office and aggressively yelled at them, accusing them of ruining the company's culture and potentially wrecking the organization.
 The CEO was furious about the decision despite it being a part of company protocol.
 The speaker's boss, Joe, intervened, defended the speaker, and clarified that the decision to make the change had been directed by him, not the speaker

 Solutions